microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 In a low-frequency (i.e. non-live) collaboration environment, the edit to be undone will commonly lie outside of the undo window.

-There are several approaches we could consider:
+There are several approaches we could consider.
+All of them have to contend with the fact that peers may not have access to the relevant historical data necessary to perform the undo.
+The approaches listed below all rely on having the issuer of the undo send the relevant data in some form as part of the undo message.
+For this to be possible, the issuing client must itself have access to the historical data in question.

+### Historical Data on the Issuing Client

+We expect users are typically interested in undoing their own edits or undoing edits that had an impact on their edits.
+The historical data necessary for that can be retained on the issuing client by not discarding historical data for edits that fall outside the undo window.
+A limit may be imposed on how far back this historical record goes in order to avoid unbounded memory growth, but the option of storing some of this information on disk is likely to make the limit tolerable.

+If this were to prove insufficient
+(either because of a need to undo edits before the client joined, or because of the need to undo edits whose historical data had been dropped due to the limit mentioned above) it may be possible for the client to request the missing data from a history server.
+Note this this would make the undo operation asynchronous for the issuing client.

+The presence of a history server also means that the peers could fetch the historical data from it rather than have the issuing client send that data as part of the undo message.
+This however has two undesirable properties:

+-   It makes the application of the undo asynchronous for all peers.
+-   It means the history server will have to serve all clients.
+    This may prove to be an unacceptable workload for sessions with many participants.

+### Undo Messages for Edits Outside The Undo Window

+We now turn to the different ways the historical data on the client can be used to undo edits that lie outside of the undo window.

+#### Abstract Undo With Historical Data

+In this approach,
-1. Do the same when the edit to undo is within the undo window but send along the relevant historical data.
+the only difference between the message sent when undoing an edit that lies within the undo window and undoing an edit that lies outside it, would be that the latter includes additional historical data.

+This is the approach we currently intend to implement.

+One challenge with this approach is that it could result in attempting to send prohibitively large amounts of historical data.
+That's because applying the undo _may_ require historical data not only from the edit to be undone, but from all edits that occurred after it also.
+This could be alleviated by having the issuing client determine which parts of the historical record actually are required and not sending the parts that are not.

+#### Undo as a Regular Changeset

+In this approach,
-2. Compute the net change to the tip state
-   (possibly by re-running commands) and send that as a normal changeset.
+the issuing client computes the net change to the tip state and sends that as a normal changeset.
-   Such a changeset would be rebased over any concurrent edits.
+Such a changeset would be rebased over any concurrent edits as changesets normally are.
+Note that this precludes having undo-specific logic for rebasing the change over concurrent edits.

+#### Undo as a Special Changeset

+This approach is similar to the "Regular Changeset" approach, with the difference that the undo changeset would receive special rebasing treatment in order to impart the desired undo semantics.
-3. Same as #2 but with instruction for the changeset to be handled differently (e.g., by [postbasing](#postbase) it over concurrent edits instead of rebasing it).
+For example, the undo changeset could be [postbased](#postbase) over concurrent edits instead of rebased.

 ## Partial Undo